sje30/schol2018/rev1/response1.md

 >    this would be included under initiatives to support reproducible
 >    science?

-TODO.
-Science TOP?
+We have now described the reporting guidelines published in 2015 (R1.6).

 > 7. And initiatives to publish negative results? (although there is
 >    nothing formal so far as I am aware - are the authors aware of
 >    anything about this topic?)

-This was effectively inlucded in our first revision where we described an increase in null results reported (ref 7) from pre-registered studies.
+This was effectively included in our first revision where we described an increase in null results reported (ref 7) from pre-registered studies.